DIAGNijmegen/website-content/content/pages/vacancies/ai-for-adhesions.md

 <!--- TODO: add mp4 with normal and adhesion patient -->

 ## Solution
-We want to automate an existing registration-based method using deep learning segmentation and classification.
-The method segments the abdiminal cavity and performs a masked registration.
-The difference in deformation in and outside the abdominal cavity gives an indication of the amount of visceral slide.
+We want to develop an automated system for adhesion detection, using deep learning segmentation and classification.
+We take existing, semi-automated, methods as a starting point.
+Existing methods need a segmentation map of the abdominal cavity, to perform a masked image registration.
+This allows quantification of the amount and direction of movement of the abdomen and its contents.
+The local difference in movement between the abdominal wall and its contents, called visceral slide, is indicative for adhesions.
 Little or no visceral slide indicates that an adhesion is present.
 This method can be fully automated using deep learning-based segmentation of the abdominal cavity and deep learning-based classification or detection on the registration results.
-Another possibility is to bypass registration and use a fully deep learning-based approach, based on for example video architectures.
+This task is new and unexplored territory in AI research and leaves a lot of room for creative and challenging approaches!

 ## Data
-The student will have access to a database of more than 400 cine MRI scans with labels extracted from radiology reports.
+The student will have access to a database of more than 300 cine MRI scans with labels extracted from radiology reports.
 A subset of these scans is annotated with segmentations of relevant anatomy and adhesion locations.